rubyworks/smeagol/README.md

 * Create an appropriately named topic branch that contains your change.
 * Please try to provide tests for all code you check in.

 Note that Smeagol uses QED, Citron and AE for testing.
+And admittedly the project is water-falling too much at present.
+So if you would like to contribute, but don't have any specific request, writing a few tests would be a great help.

 ## COPYRIGHTS